Cor-gi/Retry-Wordle/README.md

 # Retry-Wordle
-Failed to get the word of the day?
+##Failed to get the word of the day?
 Use this bookmarklet to solve your problems!

+Readme not done